Man smiling with short hair, wearing a grey shirt with black blazer.

 Institute for the Study of University Pedagogy

-Before joining the Institute for the Study of University Pedagogy, Oguzhan taught Critical Reading and Writing courses to first-year university students from various ethnolinguistic backgrounds in the U.S., which sparked his interest in writing as a tool to contemplate, explore, share, and empower.
-Prior to this, he helped undergraduate students in Turkey develop academic reading, writing, speaking, and listening skills.
-Positioning himself as a multilingual and -cultural world citizen, Oguzhan prides himself on his intercultural communication and empathy skills, particularly when it comes to working with learners from language backgrounds other than English.
-In his classes, Oguzhan always dedicates himself to forming a community of learners based on mutual trust and respect and driven by diversity, equity, and inclusion practices.
-In line with his learner-centred approach, he extremely values his students’ active engagement in the classroom through peer and group work, so that they are constantly encouraged to be critical thinkers and makers of knowledge.
+Before joining the Institute for the Study of University Pedagogy, Oguzhan taught Critical Reading and Writing courses to first-year university students in the U.S., an experience that sparked his interest in writing as a tool for reflection, inquiry, connection, and empowerment.
+Prior to this, he supported undergraduate learners in Turkey as they developed academic reading, writing, speaking, and listening skills.
+Positioning himself as a multilingual and multicultural global citizen, he takes pride in his intercultural communication and empathy skills, particularly when working with students from linguistically diverse backgrounds.

-If he is not “leisurely” picking up a new language, in his free time, Oguzhan likes to practice mindfulness, hike, and swim.
+When he is not “leisurely” picking up a new language, Oguzhan enjoys practicing mindfulness, hiking, and swimming.

 Education